Shrapnel shell: Variations

 One item of note is the "universal shell", a type of field gun shell developed by Krupp of Germany in the early 1900s.
-This shell could function as either a shrapnel shell or high-explosive projectile.
+This shell could function either as a shrapnel shell or as a high-explosive projectile.
 The shell had a modified fuse, and, instead of resin as the packing between the shrapnel balls, TNT was used.
 When a timed fuse was set the shell functioned as a shrapnel round, ejecting the balls and igniting (not detonating) the TNT, giving a visible puff of black smoke.
 When allowed to impact, the TNT filling would detonate, becoming a high-explosive shell with a very large amount of low-velocity fragmentation and a milder blast.
 Due to its complexity it was dropped in favour of a simple high-explosive shell.

 During World War I the UK also used shrapnel pattern shells to carry "pots" instead of "bullets".
 These were incendiary shells with seven pots using a thermite compound.

+In the Gallipoli campaign of 1915 to 1916, fought against the Ottoman Empire, British soldiers encountered cast-iron shells which generally burst into rectangular fragments: such Turkish shells or their shrapnel became known as "Turkish Delight".

 When World War I began the United States also had what it referred to as the "Ehrhardt high-explosive shrapnel" in its inventory.
-It appears to be similar to the German design, with bullets embedded in TNT rather than resin, together with a quantity of explosive in the shell nose.
+It appears to be similar to the German design, with bullets embedded in TNT rather than in resin, together with a quantity of explosive in the shell nose.
 Douglas Hamilton mentions this shell type in passing, as "not as common as other types" in his comprehensive treatises on manufacturing shrapnel and high-explosive shells of 1915 and 1916, but gives no manufacturing details.
 Nor does Ethan Viall in 1917.
-Hence the US appears to have ceased its manufacture early in the war, presumably based on the experience of other combatants.
+Hence the US appears to have ceased its manufacture early in the war, presumably based on the experience of the combatants.